 Creation of a snapshot is usually quite a fast operation, but some delay could be expected under high load (especially in the Classic Server).
+For guidelines to minimising the impact of monitoring under such conditions, see Performance Guidelines, below.

 A valid database connection is required in order to retrieve the monitoring data.
 The monitoring tables return information about the attached database only.
 If multiple databases are being accessed on the server, each of them has to be connected to and monitored separately.